mattdavis90/promptr/README.rst

 Contributing
 ------------
-To contribute to promptr, please make sure that any new features or changes to existing functionality **include test coverage**.
+To contribute to promptr, please try to make sure that any new features, or changes to existing functionality **include test coverage**.

-*Pull requests that add or change code without coverage will most likely be rejected.*

 Additionally, please format your code using `yapf <http://pypi.python.org/pypi/yapf>`_ with ``facebook`` style prior to issuing your pull request.